-#How to get your App token
+#Get your App token

 Implement the required parts of the App activation process and receive an App access token for querying your PIM API.